 - Joining an Rec Sports Team

-- Getting friends together to take a PE class or Campus Recreation Class
+- Getting friends together to take a Campus Recreation Class

 - Inviting a friend to join you for a walking break or meeting